SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/09-Summary.md

     HAVING 'TotalSalary' < 25000;
     ```

-# In the next lesson, we will learn:
+# In the next lesson you will learn:

 - Table Relation